SwedbankPay/swedbank-pay-sdk-android/README.md

 To use the SDK you must have a "merchant backend" server running.
 Please refer to the merchant backend example [documentation](https://github.com/SwedbankPay/swedbank-pay-sdk-mobile-example-merchant) on how to set one up.

 SDK Class documentation is available [here](https://qvik-payex-dev.s3.eu-north-1.amazonaws.com/dokka/sdk/index.html).
+An example project demonstrating simple payments is available [here](https://github.com/SwedbankPay/swedbank-pay-sdk-android-example-app).

 #### Configuring The SDK